 This was a lighter book, and although there wasn’t much “action” there was a lot going on with world building and learning how the magic system works, it kept me turning pages fairly quickly.

-It was cleanly written, and obviously since it’s YA there wasn’t much of any cursing.
+It was clearly written, and obviously, since it’s YA there wasn’t much of any cursing.

 In the beginning when Cat was still get bullied frequently without much hope of saving herself the tone was a little bleaker, but she does learn how to adapt and defend herself and the tone gets lighter and a bit more mysterious with lots of unexplained things happening to the main character.

 I’ve never seen a POV that’s non magical in a world of magic, I really liked that twist.

 - magic school

 - female friendship

 Total Final Score: 47/60 or 7.83/10 or 4 stars on goodreads